BIGJRA/BIGJRA.github.io/reborn.md

 Back upstairs and in the hub, take the escalator to go up.
 A box on the right contains an *Awakening*.
 Head to the right and jump your way through this path, pick up a hidden *Exp.
 Candy XS* and an *Antidote* in rocks on the right side, and go down.
 Here you'll find an abandoned egg.
 When it hatches it will be **Bronzor**, **Ducklett**, or **Drowzee**, determined randomly.

-Back in the main hub, talk to the backpacker below to get the grate opened for a shortcut, then head back to where Victoria was arguing with the guy earlier and talk to the trashcan to get a *PokeSnax*.
+Back in the main hub, talk to the backpacker below to get the grate opened for a shortcut.

 With that, head back to the top right corner and enter the door.
 Talk to the Spoink hiding under some beams here.
 Then we can finally emerge into the daylight!
 There is a hidden ** two spaces right and two spaces down from the bottom-most rock in this area.
 Enter Coral Ward at the bottom when you are ready.